-Status: Mandatory means that a new review should not be published if this is not reported.
-Highly desirable means that this should generally be done, but that there are justifiable exceptions.
+Status: \Mandatory means that a new review should not be published if this is not reported. \\Highly desirable means that this should generally be done, but that there are justifiable exceptions.
+To cite these Methodological Expectations of Cochrane Intervention Reviews (MECIR) please see citation at the beginning of each section.